 Take keyword data from Amazon and feed it into your non-Amazon PPC / SEO campaigns.
 Take your non-Amazon PPC / SEO keyword data and feed it into a manual Amazon campaign.

 You can follow the same concept with bids.
 Price in reviews & conversion rate projections to properly model Amazon bids.

 Amazon PPC Resources

-Compared to Facebook & Google Adwords, there is very little written about Amazon ads.
+Compared to Facebook & Google Ads, there is very little written about Amazon ads.
 Most of the folks doing well have no incentive to talk.

 And anyone talking has likely never done particularly well (or they are selling something).

 I’ve never run an Amazon campaign, and do not claim to be an expert.
 But I do know what’s good, useful information and what is not.
 If you are looking to learn everything that you can about Amazon PPC – here’s your reading list.

 Everything below is free & useful to spend time on.